What is BOAST?

 - Maintain secure storage for student kits and in-progress projects

 In addition to algebra-for-engineering programming for high school students, BOAST has a research component.
 With this research, we would like to find out whether participating in BOAST helps students improve math skills, gain more interest in engineering, or develop career goals in STEM (STEM is short for Science, Technology, Engineering and Math.)
 We hope that this study can help more students who are interested in STEM careers reach their goals.
 By participating in the research, students can help contribute to the success of others in the future.
 Depending on what school students go to, they can be part of one of two research groups.
 Students in Group One will participate in algebra-for-engineering lessons and other activities.
-Students in Group Two will have access to videos of STEM professionals.
+Students in Group Two will participate in engineering career development activities and receive incentives to participate.
 If they agree to be a part of this study, they may take part in one or more of the following research activities:

 - Participating in a one-on-one 30-45 minute interview